ukatc/AtLAST_sensitivity_calculator/docs/source/user_guide/input_files_formats.rst

     bandwidth: {value: 7.5, unit: GHz}
     n_pol: {value: 2}

+This formatting is very similar to the formatting of a python dictionary, but for the ``yaml`` format, quotation marks are not required on the units, and individual entries are specified by line, not with commas.
 JSON files
 ^^^^^^^^^^
 JSON files should have the extension ``json`` or ``JSON``.